 The Helios 44, and all its variants, is a 58mm f/2 lens (minimum aperture is f/16).
 It is a Soviet-era copy of the well-regarded Zeiss Biotar lens formula.
 These lenses were manufactured between the late 1950s through the early 1990s.
 They were made at different manufacturing plants over that time, and there are several iterative versions.
 The original 44 was followed by the 44-2, 44-3, 44M, 44M-4, and a slew of others.
 They are all basically the same optics, but with different mechanical specifications (aperture blades, preset vs auto aperture, focusing distance, etc).
 Some were multi-coated, others not.

 The copy I recently acquired is a 44M-4 (6 aperture blades, multi-coated) made by Krasnogorskiy Mechanicheskiy Zavod (KMZ).
 Many of the 44 variations have manufacturer symbols or codes printed on the front lens area just below the filter threads.
 Here’s a great resource to decode those symbols: Russian optical manufacturer logos.

 Ask three Helios fans which version is best, and you’ll likely get four answers.
 The collector community lore is that the earlier the lens was made, the swirlier the bokeh.
 But early lenses also suffered from poorer optics and more frequent mechanical failures (according to collectors).

-For what it’s worth, I’ve shot with a 44-2, 44M, and 44M-4, and I couldn’t tell much difference between them.
-Your testing may yield different results.
+For what it’s worth, I’ve shot with a 44-2, 44-3, 44M, and 44M-4, and the real outlier was the 44M (details here).
+The other three yielded nearly identical results.
+Your testing may show otherwise.
 And there are at least 10 other versions of this lens you could potentially find on the market at any given time.
 Here’s a nice summary of the variations from Camereapedia.